xavier-render/xavier-render/README.md

 # Xavier Render

-I'm Xavier from Australia, and I am a student studying Computer Science.
-I really enjoy learning languages and frameworks like React and Node.
+I'm Xavier from Australia, I really enjoy learning languages and frameworks like React and Node.

 ## Skills and Experience
 - ⚛    React